 1. How much homework should my child have?

 Each child should be reading 15-20 minutes each night.
-On average, your
+On average, your child

-on the weekend unless it involves studying spelling words or upcoming science
+the weekend unless it involves studying spelling words or upcoming science

 and social studies tests.
 Overall, they should not have more than 30

 minutes of homework during the week.
-This doesn't include their at home
+This doesn't include their at home reading.

 2. What should my child's Lexile score be in 4th grade?